 Awards

-MELUS offers several competitive prizes: the Katharine Rodier Graduate Student Travel Award, the MELUS Graduate Student Travel Award, the MELUS President’s Contingent Faculty Travel Award, and the MELUS Best Essay Award.
+MELUS offers several competitive prizes: the Katharine Rodier Graduate Student Travel Award, the MELUS Graduate Student Travel Award, the MELUS President’s Contingent Faculty Travel Award, the MELUS Best Essay Award, and the 2023-24 MELUS Book Prize.

 The MELUS Award for Distinguished Contribution to Ethnic Studies or the Lifetime Achievement Award, the Society’s highest accolades, honors esteemed colleagues and scholars in multiethnic studies.